 Learning to make truly great Pizzas requires the same attitude--learning from mistakes--and successes, as they add up.
-I would say that it took me about a year to learn how to make a really delizioso pizza--perhaps another couple of years until I could make pretty much any style of pizza... thin crust, thick foccacia, Chicago deep dish style, etc. I'm not saying it will take you a year, especially since you have me to help you along!
+I would say that it took me about a year to learn how to make a really pizza deliziosa.
+It was perhaps another few years until I could make pretty much any style of pizza... crispy thin crust, bready focaccia, steamy Chicago deep dish, Detroit style, Grandma's pizza, Sicilian sfincione, a classic Neapolitan or even variants like pizza rustica or pizzagaina during the holidays.
+I'm not saying it will take you a year, especially since you have me to help you along!
 You have to start somewhere, and with that simple fact, you need a simple dough that works.
 I am going to show you how to make my all-around, Basic Pizza Dough...

 First, a brief mention of tools...

-To start with, you need a large enough clear area of work-space to make your pizzas on.
+To start with, you need a large enough work counter to make your pizzas on.
 Hopefully, this won't be too far from your oven.
 The work-space can be anything: marble, granite, Formica or wood.
 Personally, I like using a wood surface.
 I use a large board designed for making breads and pie crusts that always sits on my work counter.
-Keeping it well floured keeps dough from sticking.
+Keeping it well floured keeps dough from sticking, but when I need it, the texture of wood can be an aid when kneading.
 A bench knife (or bench scraper) is also a must-have too, used when dough does stick, for scraping and cleaning the counter and cutting dough into smaller portions.

-Processing: Either a larger sized food processor (with a plastic dough blade) or a stand mixer with dough hook is best.
+Processing: A large capacity food processor (with a dough blade) can work well, but I prefer a stand mixer with dough hook.
+I use a Kitchenaid unit and love all the accessories that can accomplish many specialized tasks.
 If you really want to go "green", don't plug anything in and learn how to make your dough using the old-school technique of starting with a fontana (fountain, or volcano) shaped mount of flour, with the wet ingredients added and mixed in a well in its center.
-(I'll write another article on this method).
-Many nonne would simply use a large wooden spoon and bowl.
-Still, a powered mixed speeds things up--after all, this is Old World quality with New Millennium technology.
-You are going to be making artisan pizza--not pizzeria pizza.
+You can also make your dough in a large bowl like many nonne would do using just their hands and a large wooden bowl.
+Still, a stand mixer speeds things up.
+After all, this is Old World quality with modern technology.
+When making pizza in your home, think of it as making artisanal pizza--not pizzeria pizza.

-Tip: In case you have a small, galley style kitchen, make sure you have room to back out a long handled peel before buying one.
+TIP: In case you have a small, galley style kitchen, make sure you have room to back a long handled peel in or out of the oven before buying one!